 Our customers shared how they use data to improve organizational outcomes.
 One such example came from Christine Cernak, Senior Director of Longitudinal Care at UMass Memorial Health Care, who shared that data analysis on their Medicaid population revealed that no shows to patients’ PCPs were directly affiliated to ED utilization.
 As Medicaid populations are often impacted with issues of social determinants of health (SDoH), UMASS developed a complex care management team, which included community health workers, responsible for identifying and working with patients faced with SDoH.
 Through these efforts the organization significantly reduced its ED utilization.

 Thank you to all our customers who attended this session and contributed to our community learning on best practices in regards to data insights.
 PatientPing recognizes the importance of leveraging your own data to facilitate better patient outcomes.
-To learn more about our new product Spotlights and how it can support your efforts in this area, click here.
+Learn more about our new product Spotlights and how it can support your efforts.